There’s nothing like a snack attack to make you realize that you need a little more variety in your life. And that’s where these pretzels come in.

 Well, after trying these, all that has changed.
 And I have to say, my husband couldn’t be happier.

-Now I actually want to stock the house with pretzels on a regular basis, so I can make these bad boys to much on!
+Now I actually want to stock the house, and my to-go snack packs, with pretzels on a regular basis, so I can make these bad boys to much on!

 My husband is in heaven now, since our house is pretzel-less most of the time.
 He’s been singing my praises ever since I made this recipe.